logo

 Cleaner Water Together

-It is no surprise to residents and businesses on the lake that Table Rock Lake is considered a high-quality waterbody of economic and recreational significance for the State of Missouri.
-This project aims to address water quality impairments and concerns in the watershed, and to update a previous plan by adding water quality modeling information.
-The end result of this project’s effort is to obtain acceptance from the US EPA of a nine-element watershed management plan for the Table Rock Lake – White River watershed.
-An accepted plan provides a roadmap for a holistic approach to water quality protection and improvement of our most treasured resource.
+It is no surprise to residents and businesses on the lake that Table Rock Lake is a waterbody of economic and recreational significance for the State of Missouri.
+However, Table Rock Lake faces water quality challenges.
+This project aims to address water quality impairments and concerns in a comprehensive plan with solutions and best management practices.
+Our goal is to create a plan that is accepted by the United States Environmental Protection Agency.
+An accepted plan provides a roadmap for a holistic approach to water quality protection and improvement of one of our most treasured resources.

 Watershed-based management planning typically occurs through these six steps: